 Wade didn’t like leaving his men out there.
 It made him bristle, thinking that people under his care could be in danger.

 But what I’m doing right now is finding a way to keep them safe, he told himself as he rode up the street to the bright lights of Gilmour’s Saloon.
-Piano music spilled out of the open doors and into the street, and well-dressed people were making their way towards a night of entertainment or a home.
+Piano music spilled out of the open doors and into the street, and well-dressed people were making their way towards a night of entertainment or back home.

 “Wade!”

 Anna wasn’t waiting in Gilmour’s.
-She hissed at him from the alley beside the saloon, where she was still astride her horse Ellie.
+She hissed at him from the alley beside the saloon, where she was still astride her horse, Ellie.

 “Anna?
-Why don’t you go in?”
+Why didn’t you go in?”
 Wade asked, crossing to meet her.

 Her face was illuminated by the light of Gilmour’s windows, and her jaw was set in determination.

 “It’s what I heard from Tommy.
 He’s a broken man, Wade.
 The entire lower half of his body was crushed when a carriage ran him over.
-It’s a miracle he’s not dead!”
-She said.
+It’s a miracle he’s not dead!” she said.
 A shadow crossed her face.
-“Although maybe it would be a kindness if he was, in truth,” she added, softly.
+“Although, in truth, maybe it would be a kindness if he was,” she added softly.

 “Where did it happen?
 On the tracks?”
 Wade asked.

-“No,” Anna shook her head, suddenly falling silent when she saw people walk past the head of the alley.
-One walked with a cane, while the waft of expensive perfume and a scatter of giggles moved with them.
+“No,” Anna shook her head, suddenly falling silent when she saw people walking past the head of the alley.
+One walked with a cane, and they were hit with the waft of expensive perfume and a scatter of giggles.

 “It was here in Cheyenne.
 At the Union Pacific yard.
 Tommy was kind of working for Silas.
-Only he wasn’t, he was working for Union Pacific, but before they started expanding the railroad, it sounds like Union Pacific used Silas as their go-to man on the ground, supplying reports and what have you.”
+Only he wasn’t.
+He was working for Union Pacific, but before they started expanding the railroad, it sounds like Union Pacific used Silas as their go-to man on the ground, supplying reports and what have you.”

 “Keeping an eye on things, huh?”
 Wade frowned.
 “I’m hearing that a lot recently.”
 He told her quickly about the meeting—or non-meeting—with Senator Horace Whitaker.
 That man had also claimed to be overseeing things.